 4 | ND4 Filter – Sunrise and Sunset

 This filter is specifically for shooting during dawn and dusk when light is faint and the ND8 filter is too strong.
 You will find that during sunrise and sunset you will need to switch between no filter and the ND8 filter as the light changes.
-Without the ND4 filter there will be a period of time when you will struggle to maintain the required shutter speed, e.g. 60th if you’re shooting 30fps – check prices on Amazon
+Without the ND4 filter there will be a period of time when you will struggle to maintain the required shutter speed, e.g. 60th if you’re shooting 30fps – check prices now!

 5 | ND64 Filter – Extremely bright light